 RETURN OF TITLE IV FUNDS (Federal Aid): Students who completely withdraw from all courses prior to completing more than 60 percent of a semester will have their eligibility for aid recalculated based on the percent of the semester completed.
-This policy shall apply to all students who withdraw, drop out, receive failing grades in all courses or are dismissed from Alpena Community College (ACC) and receive financial aid from Title IV funds.
+This policy shall apply to all students who withdraw, are administratively withdrawn, drop out, receive failing grades in all courses or are dismissed from Alpena Community College (ACC) and receive financial aid from Title IV funds.

-The term "Title IV Funds" refers to the following federal financial aid programs: Federal Direct Unsubsidized Loan, Federal Direct Subsidized Loan, Federal Direct PLUS Loans, Federal Perkins Loan, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Iraq Afghanistan Service Grant.
+The term "Title IV Funds" refers to the following federal financial aid programs: Federal Direct Unsubsidized Loan, Federal Direct PLUS Loans, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Iraq & Afghanistan Service Grant.

 Title IV Funds is earned in a prorated manner on a per diem basis up to and including the 60 percent point in the semester.
-Title IV Funds and all other aid are viewed as 100 percent earned after the 60 percent point in the semester.
+Title IV Funds are viewed as 100 percent earned after the 60 percent point in the semester.